Sanshain/django-ui-widgets/README.md

 )
 ```

-Here you also can specify `class_name` and optional `attrs` for DynamicSelect widget:
+In constructor you also can specify `class_name` and optional `attrs` for DynamicSelect widget:

 ```python
 form.fields['type'] = DynamicModelField(